The Incomplete Enchanter

 The Incomplete Enchanter is a collection of two fantasy novellas by American writers L. Sprague de Camp and Fletcher Pratt, the first volume in their Harold Shea series.
 The pieces were originally published in the magazine Unknown in the issues for May and August 1940.
 The collection was first published in hardcover by Henry Holt and Company in 1941 and in paperback by Pyramid Books in 1960.

 Summary

-The Harold Shea stories are parallel world tales in which magic exists in separate universes which coexist with our own, and which can be reached by aligning one's mind to them by a system of symbolic logic.
+The Harold Shea stories are parallel world tales in which magic exists in separate universes that coexist with our own, and which can be reached by aligning one's mind to them by a system of symbolic logic.
 The worlds are based on the mythologies, legends, and literary fantasies of our world.
 In the stories collected as The Incomplete Enchanter, the authors' protagonist Harold Shea visits two such worlds, that of Norse mythology and that of Edmund Spenser's The Faerie Queene.